-If you would prefer to receive the lessons by email, you can sign up below to have each new lesson delivered on the Monday before it’s posted.
-This gives you time to print out the sheet, and have it ready for the next week, as well as making sure you don’t miss any posts.
-Email signup will include a high resolution copy of the image for those who wish to print it out in poster form.
-Concerned that you have missed the first email?
-Don’t worry, all emails contain links to previous lessons.
-No matter when you sign up, you will receive access to all the Words of the Week.
+If you would prefer to receive the lessons by email, you can sign up below to have the lessons delivered weekly to your inbox.
+Email signup includes a high resolution copy of the image for those who wish to print it out in poster form.
+If you have any questions, please contact us in the comments section at the bottom of this post.

 For some easy activities to highlight your Word of the Week, especially for younger students, take a look at last year’s introduction:

 This post may have been shared with the following linkups: The Art of Homemaking Mondays, Monday’s Musings, The Modest Mom, Titus 2 Tuesday, Tuesdays With A Twist, Hip Homeschool Moms, Homemaking Wednesdays, Wise Woman Linkup, Coffee and Conversation.

 - How To Create The Perfect Sewing Box – Timeless Tip #6